Amsterdam/stadsarchief-annotation-tool/README.md

 * Material design used for prototype, clearly AMS style is preferred in the future
 * Currently not taking into account simultaneous edits, e.g.: Some one labels example you are looking at.
 * Filter logic is generic, actual labeling is focussed on image classification a.t.m.
+* Listener functionality achieved with Redux Saga.
+Other async functionality using Redux Thunk.

 # Default create React app readme